 Human societies have always faced an uncertain future and periods of significant change have always disturbed social structures and relationships.
 Today, along with the usual political, economic, and technological changes, we are seeing a change in our climate – something that has been largely stable throughout our modern history.

-When faced the great change, we often look to the past to anchor us and to remind us of a time when we think things were more certain or when we were able to successfully face change and uncertainty.
+When faced with great change, we often look to the past to anchor us and to remind us of a time when we think things were more certain or when we were able to successfully face change and uncertainty.
 This can give us the spiritual reassurance we need to face a frightening future.
 It is important that we continue to harbor our patrimony – physical, intellectual, artistic, and social, as a bridge to the past.
 If we let that patrimony go, we risk being unprepared for the future.

 Agriculture and the production of food and wine is an important element in the patrimony of our cultures.
 It is also an important element in the development of tourism, which has enormous economic value to many regions.
 Global climate change promises to have a powerful impact on the foods we eat and the wines we drink and on the choices made by tourists.
 That impact is uncertain still, but the evidence is clear that it is coming.
-This conference is an opportunity to begin thinking about these issues and to explore possible strategies in response to the changes.
-Participants are strongly encouraged to work together to further this important work and to share their conclusions through publication.